Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 # EXP System

-Think you have what it takes to be a KMQ master?
+Think you have what it takes to be a KMQ pro?
 Rise through the ranks, gaining EXP and leveling up by playing KMQ.
 Every correct guess will net you some EXP, increasing based on your game options.
 The higher the number of songs selected by your game options, the more EXP you will get!

-Everyone starts off as a `Novice` and works their way up as a `Trainee` (Level 10), `Pre-debut` (Level 20), `Nugu` (Level 30), and many more!
+Everyone starts off as a `Novice` and works their way up as a `Trainee` (Level 10), `Pre-debut` (Level 20), `Nugu` (Level 30), and more!
 Check out `/profile` and `/leaderboard` to see where you and other players stand!

 ## EXP Modifiers

 -   Playing with more people will increase how much EXP you gain, ranging between 1x (single player) to 1.5x EXP (6+ players)
--   Guessing quickly (within 1 second) will earn you 1.1x EXP
+-   Guessing fast (within 1 second) will earn you 1.1x EXP
 -   Guess streaks greater than 5 will earn you 1.2x EXP
 -   Voting on [top.gg](https://top.gg/bot/508759831755096074/vote) rewards you 2x EXP for an hour.
 You can vote once every 12 hours.
 See `/vote` for more details
 -   Every weekend is a 2x EXP weekend!
 Available all day on Saturdays and Sundays EST time